oyugirachel/AnalysisofCSVfilesinGo/README.md

     So I have to get the difference of : TimeRequestFinished - TimeRequestBegan to get the overall time.
  ##End Point
- The whole function is  counting  number of builds not succeeding  and their exit Code
+ The whole function is  counting  number of builds not succeeding  and their exit Code It also outputs the number of builds executed in a time window It also outputs the success rates.

  ##Dependencies
  Go Standard Library
  '''